rabssm/Radiometer/README.md

 pip install board
 pip install adafruit-extended-bus
 pip install adafruit-circuitpython-tsl2591
+pip install flask    # For the REST API
 ```

 For the graph and lightcurve tools, install pandas and scipy